David-Coello-Suarez/farmaciamegasalud/README.md

-# Farmacias Mega Salud s.a.
+# Farmacias Mega Salud S.A.